 The window washer fluid shall be removed before the Type 4 test and replaced with hot water.

-A fuel sample shall be collected and kept in accordance with the requirements of UN Regulation No. 168 on RDE for further analysis in case of fail.
+In the case of a fail a fuel sample shall be collected and kept for further analysis in accordance with the requirements of UN Regulation No. 168 on RDE .

 All faults shall be recorded.
 When the fault is on the pollution control devices then the vehicle shall be reported as faulty and not be used further for testing, but the fault shall be taken into account for the purposes of the compliance assessment performed in accordance with paragraph 6.1.